|STRIPPING THE GURUS||

 (THE DALAI LAMA)

-THE DALAI LAMA IS THE HEAD of the Gelug School of Tibetan Buddhism.
+THE DALAI LAMA IS THE SPIRITUAL LEADER of the Gelug School of Tibetan Buddhism.

 The title “Dalai Lama” itself is Mongolian, meaning “Ocean of Wisdom” or “Oceanic Wisdom Master.”